-- Preview Email Newsletter

 WASHINGTON, July 11 -- A public comment letter submitted by Kate Ketschek, owner of Revolution House Media, expresses strong opposition to the U.S. Department of the Interior's proposed rollback of permitting regulations under the National Environmental Policy Act (NEPA).
 Ketschek argues that the initiative threatens public lands and endangers the outdoor economy.

-Ketschek emphasizes that existing land protections and conservation measures are crucial for safeguarding ecological integrity and s more ST
+Ketschek emphasizes that existing land protections and conservation measures are crucial for safeguarding ecological integrity and supporting not only recreational access but also va more ST

 RWE Advocates for Streamlined Section 10 Permitting Process (10)